Sign up now for a free

 Explanations and instructions of all things Writing.Com.

-Writing.Com allows each member with an Upgraded Membership or above to create one authorized secondary account (ASA) for the purpose of keeping some of his or her writing and site activities anonymous.
+Writing.Com allows each member with an Upgraded Membership or above to create up to two authorized secondary accounts (ASA) for the purpose of keeping some of his or her writing and site activities anonymous.
 In order to create an ASA, a member must have a primary paid membership.
 The system verifies the primary account is current before it allows the member to log into the ASA.

 All Authorized Secondary Accounts must also maintain a paid membership of Upgraded or above.

 An Authorized Secondary Account functions as any normal account would.
 To use it, one logs into it as they would with any normal account.
 A member can only use one account at a time--that is, the member must log out of one account before logging into the other.
 The features on the account, size of its portfolio, and countless other properties are determined by the level of paid membership the ASA has, just like with any primary account.

 These important points apply to all ASAs:

 ASAs are intended as an anonymous venue for our writers.